Interventional CT

 • Like all medical procedures, interventional CTs carry some risks.
 Depending on the specific procedure, these risks may vary.

-For biopsies, there is a slight risk of bleeding or infection, but this is minimised by performing the procedure under sterile conditions.
-Patients are monitored after the biopsy to ensure there are no complications.
-If you notice further bleeding during this time, staff will apply additional pressure and provide appropriate care.
+For biopsies, there is a small risk of bleeding or infection, but this is minimised by performing the procedure under sterile conditions.
+Patients are monitored after the biopsy.

-• Interventional CTs are performed by a skilled team of radiologists using advanced imaging to position the needle safely and reach the target area faster with greater precision.
+• Interventional CTs are performed by a skilled team of radiographers and radiologists using advanced imaging to position the needle safely and reach the target area faster with greater precision.

 How much will it cost?